Cairo Conference: Significance

-The Cairo Conference was also a watershed moment in Sino-American relations from strength to strength during the war [7]:144, when U.S. favorable impressions of China reached their peak and Roosevelt unsuccessfully tried to convince Churchill that Chinese power could help win the war against Japan and maintain postwar peace.
-And after the meeting Roosevelt also began to feel that China was insignificant [1]:360.
-Meanwhile, Roosevelt no longer trusted Chiang as much because he asked for too much but was less willing to fight in northern Burma.
-According to Mountbatten, Roosevelt and Churchill were "both driven mad" [8]:103.
-Some historians argue that Roosevelt's granting of great power status to China was only a gesture of friendship to China and did not help solve China's real problems or save the Kuomintang [16]:245.
+The Cairo Conference was also a turning point in Sino-American relations during the war.
+The Americans, who had more favourable impressions of China had tried to convince Churchill that Chinese power could help win the war against Japan and maintain post-war peace beforehand.
+Yet following the conference, Roosevelt also began to feel that China was insignificant.
+Roosevelt no longer trusted Chiang as much because Chiang had asked for too much but was less willing to fight in northern Burma.
+According to Mountbatten, Roosevelt and Churchill were angered by Chiang's demands.
+Some historians argue that Roosevelt granting great power status to China was only a gesture of friendship and would not help solve China's real problems or save the Kuomintang.

+In the early 2000s, and especially leading up to the 70th anniversary in 2013, the legacy of the Cairo Conference attracted wider interest in China compared to the West.
+Historian Rana Mitter has written this is due to both the symbolism of it being the only conference in which Chiang was treated as an equal with other allied leaders, but also because the present Chinese government believes the Cairo Conference text legitimizes their claim to the disputed Senkaku Islands.

-The Cairo Conference made clear the demands on Japan.
-After the announcement of the Cairo Declaration, Emperor Showa convened the Imperial Council, at which moderate forces rose, and in October 1944, former Prime Minister Konoe Fumimaro's brother Konoe Tadamaro secretly negotiated peace with Chiang Kai-shek's side based on the Cairo Declaration through the Eryusha [10]:3186.
-In July 1945, the Potsdam Proclamation of China, Britain, and the United States made an ultimatum to Japan, also using the Cairo Declaration as the basis for surrender [2]:2 Strategically, the Cairo Conference was of limited significance, and Stalin's commitment to join the war against Japan at the Tehran Conference made military operations against Burma and even Southeast Asia irrelevant.
-By 1945, aid to China was only brought in by the Stilwell Highway, and by then it was no longer significant[1]:367.
+The Cairo Conference also made clear the demands on Japan.
+Following the announcement of the Cairo Declaration, Emperor Hirohito convened the Imperial Council, at which moderate forces grew in power compared to the weakening militarists and nationalists.
+In October 1944, former Japanese Prime Minister Konoe Fumimaro's brother Konoe Tadamaro secretly negotiated a peace deal with Chiang Kai-shek's forces based on the Cairo Declaration.
+In July 1945, the Potsdam Proclamation of China, Britain, and the United States made an ultimatum to Japan, also using the Cairo Declaration as the basis for unconditional surrender.

+Strategically, however, the Cairo Conference was of limited significance, and Stalin's commitment to join the war against Japan at the Tehran Conference made military operations against Burma and even Southeast Asia irrelevant.
+By 1945, aid to China was only brought in by the Stilwell Highway, and by then it was no longer significant.